What is Kotlin Multiplatform Mobile?

 Kotlin Multiplatform Mobile is one of the focus areas of the Kotlin roadmap.
 To see which parts we're working on right now, check out the roadmap details.
 Most of the recent changes affect the Kotlin Multiplatform and Kotlin/Native sections.

-The following video presents our plans on the upcoming stage of the Kotlin Multiplatform Mobile development – its promotion to Beta:
+The following video presents the current state and our plans for the Kotlin Multiplatform Mobile development:

 Can I run an iOS application on Microsoft Windows or Linux?